 I just got back from the unbelievably awesome Emerging Languages Camp at OSCON.
 I wish I could come up with a good way to get across how cool of an experience it was.
-All I can really say was that for the first time in a long, I felt like I was really around my people.
+All I can really say was that for the first time in a long time, I felt like I was really around my people.

 A programming language nerd is a really specific kind of nerd and I don’t really know many who share my obsession.
 For the last two days, I was in a room packed with people who did.